The theory behind this method is that all slugs and snails move on a slime layer.

 Effective Slug Control Alternatives

-Some interesting slug control methods:
+Some further slug control methods: